SujalIsrani/TensionFlow-hacksync25/README.md

 # TensionFlow-hacksync25

-Got it!
-Since you're using **Gemini** instead of OpenAI, I'll update the README accordingly.
-Here’s your updated README:

----

 # **Tale.AI - Interactive Story Generator**

 ## **Overview**
 Tale.AI is an AI-powered storytelling companion designed for writers.
-It generates interactive stories based on user inputs such as genre, writing style, intent, and length.
+It generates interactive stories based on user inputs such as genre, writing style, intent, language and length.
 Users can also regenerate, continue, conclude stories, and even listen to them.

 ## **Dependencies**
 Ensure you have the following dependencies installed: